awsdocs/aws-systems-manager-user-guide/doc_source/run-command-version.md

 \-\-document\-version "3"

-Use the following procedure to execute a command by using the AWS CLI that uses the document\-version parameter\.
+Use the following procedure to run a command by using the AWS CLI that uses the document\-version parameter\.

-**To execute commands using the AWS CLI**
+**To run commands using the AWS CLI**

 1. Run the following command to specify your credentials and the region\.